 Lisa has a new boyfriend (Bruce) and she is growing stronger every day due to the dedication of Theresa and Scruff at the shelter.

-If you would like to help Lisa and Bruce and of course Theresa and Scruff realise their dream of enough land to release these beautiful babies – please donate whatever you can afford (every $ helps) and every donation over $2 is tax deductible.
+If you would like to help Lisa and Bruce and of course Theresa and Scruff realise their dream to release these beautiful babies – please donate whatever you can afford (every $ helps) and every donation over $2 is tax deductible.

 6 DAYS AT OUR HAVEN WILDLIFE SHELTER

 Friday 12/08/16 7am Spud one of our roos we raised from 1.4 kg to 21kgs not traveling good, feeding 26 roos with Theresa at 730 a man comes to the door to tell us a roo had been hit at Golden Beach while speaking phone rings, another roo down not the same place off I go first roo has a broken back large female I had to euthanize her.
 She had a large pouch with a leaking teat joey was missing would be about 4kg too young to be on its own, noticed tyer tracks through the grass to point of impact she was deliberately ran down.
 Look for joey but couldn’t find it i will have to keep coming back.
 Go to the next roo she had also been ran down she had a joey 5.5 kg trying to get back in her mum’s pouch I held out a pouch I had brought with me she came right up to me and jumped in my bag as if she knew I would help her I named her sandy she is very light in colour.

 Roo down at Longford 60klm round trip large male both legs broken I had to euthanize him.

 Another roo down at Longford again, again I had to euthanize broken back.